-There is substantial evidence from round the world to show that sleeping your baby on their back (known as the supine position) at the beginning of every sleep or nap significantly reduces the risk of sudden infant death.
+There is substantial evidence from around the world to show that sleeping your baby on their back (known as the supine position) at the beginning of every sleep or nap significantly reduces the risk of sudden infant death.

 - You should always place your baby on their back to sleep and not on their front or side (unless your doctor has advised you of a medical reason to do so)